danieljpost-dev/threatlvl.games/content/docs/guides/api-reference.md

 ### Getting an API Key

-1. Log in to ThreatLvl Games
+1. Log in to ThreatLVL Games
 2. Go to Account Settings → API
 3. Click "Generate New Key"
 4. Copy and store securely